A Particle Method for Solving Fredholm Equations of the First Kind: Fredholm equations and EMS

 The Iterative Bayes (IB) algorithm of \cite{ma2011indirect} considers the case in which only samples from $h$ are available.
 These samples are used to build a kernel density estimator (KDE) for $h$, which is then plugged into the discretized EM iteration~\eqref{eq:em_discrete}.

-As discussed earlier, despite being popular and easy to implement, the EM algorithm~\eqref{eq:em_discrete} has a number of drawbacks.
-In particular, after a certain number of iterations the EM approximations deteriorate resulting in unstable estimates that lack smoothness and give spiky estimates of $f$ \citep{silverman1990smoothed, nychka1990some}. \cite{byrne2015algorithms} emphasize that minimizing~\eqref{eq:minimization} does not deal with the ill-posedness of the problem and regularization is needed.
+As discussed earlier, despite being popular and easy to implement, the EM algorithm~\eqref{eq:em_discrete} has a number of drawbacks: after a certain number of iterations the EM approximations deteriorate resulting in unstable estimates that lack smoothness and give spiky estimates of $f$ \citep{silverman1990smoothed, nychka1990some}; in fact minimizing~\eqref{eq:minimization} does not deal with the ill-posedness of the problem and regularization is needed \citep{byrne2015algorithms}.